-6.204.
-Examples of tidal flood defences on individual homes.
+6.152 Examples of tidal flood defences on individual homes.

-- 6.205.
-Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policies seek to address: - Ensure all drainage solutions are implemented prior to any occupation of new homes.
+Community Feedback: Consultation on the emerging Neighbourhood Plan revealed the following key issues in relation to this theme that the policies seek to address:

+- Ensure all drainage solutions are implemented prior to any occupation of new homes.
 100% strongly agree or agree. - Support steps to reduce the risk of flooding from rain, seawater and sewerage.
 100% strongly agree or agree.

-POLICY 10: Drainage and Flooding
+Policy 10 - Drainage & Flooding

-Proposals for new development within the Blakeney Neighbourhood Area should be accompanied by a flood risk assessment which gives adequate and appropriate (based on scale of development) consideration to all sources of flooding and proposed surface water drainage; demonstrating that it would:
+Proposals for new development within the Blakeney Neighbourhood Area should be accompanied by a flood risk assessment (in accordance with footnote 55 of the NPPF or any subsequent update) and/or a drainage assessment which gives adequate and appropriate (based on scale of development) consideration to all sources of flooding and proposed surface water drainage; demonstrating that it would:

-- 1. Not increase flood risk to the site or wider area from fluvial, surface water, groundwater, sewerage or tidal; - 2.
-Have a neutral or positive impact on surface water drainage; and - 3.
-Any water drainage solution, including wastewater management, must be implemented prior to homes being occupied and include appropriate mitigation of any risk of downstream flooding identified by the sewerage capacity assessment required by Policy 6 (criteria 4).
+- 1) Not increase flood risk to the site or wider area from fluvial, surface water, groundwater, sewerage or tidal; - 2) Have a neutral or positive impact on surface water drainage; and - 3) Any water drainage solution, including wastewater management, must be implemented prior to homes being occupied and include appropriate mitigation of any risk of downstream flooding identified by the sewerage capacity assessment required by Policy 6 (criteria 4).

-Development proposals must demonstrate that they have taken account of the most up to date information from the Environment Agency, Anglian Water and

-Norfolk County Council (in its role as an LLFA) on the risks and causes of flooding in Blakeney, and how these can be addressed.
-They must also include appropriate measures to manage flood risk and to reduce surface water run-off to the development and include:
+Development proposals must demonstrate that they have taken account of the most up to date information from the Environment Agency, Anglian Water and Norfolk County Council (in its role as LLFA) on the risks and causes of flooding in Blakeney, and how these can be addressed.
+They must also include appropriate measures to manage flood risk and to reduce surface water runoff to the development and include:

-- appropriate measures to address any identified risk of flooding (in the following order of priority: assess, avoid, manage and mitigate flood risk); - locating only compatible development in areas at risk of flooding, considering the proposed vulnerability of land use and no adverse impact on AONB or on the integratory of European sites.
-During construction of any proposed allocated sites a Construction Environmental Management Plan is required to be produced and agreed in writing by the LPA prior to commencement of any works (include ground clearance) and include specific measures to avoid issues relating to surface water management; - appropriate allowances for climate change; - Sustainable Drainage Systems (SuDS) with an appropriate discharge location, subject to feasibility; - priority use of source control Sustainable Drainage Systems such as permeable surfaces, rainwater harvesting and storage or green roofs and walls.
-Other Sustainable Drainage Systems components which convey or store surface water can also be considered; - mitigation against the creation of additional impermeable surfaces, attenuation of greenfield (or for redevelopment sites as close to greenfield as possible) surface water runoff rates and runoff volumes within the development site boundary; - during construction of any proposed allocated sites a Construction Environmental Management Plan is required to be produced and agreed in writing by the LPA prior to commencement of any works (include ground clearance) and include specific measures to avoid issues relating to surface water management; and - clear maintenance and management proposals of structures within the development, including Sustainable Drainage Systems elements, riparian ownership of ordinary watercourses or culverts, and their associated funding mechanisms.
+- appropriate measures to address any identified risk of flooding (in the following order of priority: assess, avoid, manage and mitigate flood risk); - 5) locating only compatible development in areas at risk of flooding, considering the proposed vulnerability of land use and no adverse impact on AONB or on the integratory of European sites.
+During construction of any proposed allocated sites a Construction Environmental Management Plan is required to be produced and agreed in writing by the LPA prior to commencement of any works (include ground clearance) and include specific measures to avoid issues relating to surface water management; - 6) appropriate allowances for climate change; - 7) Sustainable Drainage Systems (SuDS) with an appropriate discharge location, subject to feasibility; - priority use of source control Sustainable Drainage Systems such as permeable surfaces, rainwater harvesting and storage or green roofs and walls.
+Other Sustainable Drainage Systems components which convey or store surface water can also be considered; - 9) mitigation against the creation of additional impermeable surfaces, attenuation of greenfield (or for redevelopment sites as close to greenfield as possible) surface water runoff rates and runoff volumes within the development site boundary; - 10) during construction of any proposed allocated sites a Construction Environmental Management Plan is required to be produced and agreed in writing by the LPA prior to commencement of any works (include ground clearance) and include specific measures to avoid issues relating to surface water management; and - 11) clear maintenance and management proposals of structures within the development, including Sustainable Drainage Systems elements, riparian ownership of ordinary watercourses or culverts, and their associated funding mechanisms.